-Posts Table Pro makes it simple to dynamically generate a sortable table which displays all of Dr. Welch’s courses.
+Posts Table Pro makes it simple to dynamically generate a sortable table that displays all of Dr. Welch’s courses.
 Easy for visitors, and easy to maintain.
 This is a great case study of how Posts Table Pro can make a website better for everyone :)

 Helping customers navigate your WooCommerce store with WooCommerce Product Table

 WooCommerce users can take things one step further with WooCommerce Product Table.
-WooCommerce Product Table is purpose-built for the world’s best ecommerce platform, and automatically lists products in searchable and sortable tables.
+WooCommerce Product Table is purpose-built for the world’s best e-commerce platform, and automatically lists products in searchable and sortable tables.

 This makes it ideal for WooCommerce stores with complex product setups, such as wholesale stores, restaurants, and any catalog or order form.

 The setup process is straightforward: get the plugin here, and then download it from your Barn2 account.
 Head to Plugins → Add New → Upload plugin, and then select the ZIP file you just downloaded.
 Install, and then Activate the plugin.
 You can enter your license key under WooCommerce → Settings → Products → Product tables.
-Save changes, and then use the options to set your default table settings.
+Save changes, and then use the options to set your default WordPress table settings.